SwinbeeMiles/Snake-Deluxe/README.md

 Original Game : https://github.com/dzduniak/Snake-Unity

-✔ Playable by blind or visually impaired user
+✔ Can be played by blind or visually impaired user

 ✔ Voiced interface and keyboard navigation for accessibility mode

+✔ Can be played without using a mouse, keyboard navigation is also support in non-accessibility mode

 ✔ Has another gamemode for normal user to play